The short answer

-Every business trip runs through the same chokepoint.
-A security checkpoint standing between you and your gate.
-Two TSA programs exist specifically to remove that friction.
-This guide covers both, what they are, what they change, and how to activate each one.
+Two TSA programs exist specifically to remove security friction at the airport.
+This guide covers both: what they are, what they change, and how to activate each one.

 What happens at a standard checkpoint

 The Transportation Security Administration (TSA) runs security at every commercial airport in the United States.
 At a standard checkpoint, travelers remove shoes, take laptops out of bags, place liquids in a separate bin, and pass through either a metal detector or advanced imaging technology.
-Officers review all items and may conduct additional screening if something needs a closer look.

 It works.
 It is just slow.
 For someone flying ten, twenty, or thirty times a year, those minutes accumulate into something worth paying attention to.